jakobhuerner/jakobhuerner.github.io/_pages/work.md

 ![Jakob's strength](../images/work_jakob_strength.jpg)

-# Professional blog
+## Professional blog

-I am writing about various aspects of my work, new work and career in this section (see for reference also: [LinkedIn post](https://www.linkedin.com/pulse/welcome-jakobs-linkedin-blog-updated-lists-all-posts-jakob-h%C3%BCrner/).
+I am writing about various aspects of my work, new work and career in this section.

 It not only helps me reflect on my challenges and my professional development.
 I also want to share my experiences so that others can benefit from it.